isabella232/www-project-top-10-card-game/index.md

 Using a standard poker card deck, design a card game that combines the concepts of the <strong>OWASP Top 10</strong> and the <strong>OWASP Top 10 Proactive Controls</strong>, for novice level learners, that can be easily converted for use with customized OWASP branded playing cards.

+The game is designed to be an easy to learn introduction to the risk concepts of the OWASP Top Ten and the best practices control concepts of the OWASP Top Ten Proactive Controls at a novice level in an environment that reflects a sense realism and excitement.

 During the initial game design, red was selected as the primary color for the malicious Threat Agent (TA) (OWASP Top 10) card deck.
 Many options are open for the design of an OWASP branded TA card deck.
 For example,

 <figure>